 These emails contain:

-Links to the diff which introduced the potentially sensitive content.
+Links to the page, the space, and the diff which introduced the potentially sensitive content.

 A list of rules which were flagged.